marc7s/Geodle/README.md

 A quizzing game where you need to fill in the blanks.

+# Deployment

+## Dev

+1. Setup your SQL Express database with the correct credentials.
+Note that the database user needs to be an administrator for Prisma to be able to migrate
+2. Run `npm run deploy-dev` if you need to deploy the database
+3. Build the application with the `DevDockerfile`

+## Prod

+1. Setup your SQL Express database with the correct credentials.
+Note that the database user needs to be an administrator for Prisma to be able to migrate
+2. Run `npm run deploy-prod` if you need to deploy the database
+3. Build the application with the `ProdDockerfile`

 # Generated README

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).